jonzel/itsec1/itsecanki.md

 5. Application Request mit mit Authenticator
     * Application Response

-## How the Kerberos architecture work?
+## Wie funktioniert die Kerboros Architektur?

 1. A client wants to access a server over the network.
 The client first requests a ticket from the Authentication Server (AS).
 2. The AS verifies the client's identity and, if it is valid, generates a ticket-granting ticket (TGT) that contains information about the client, a session key, and a ticket-granting service (TGS) session key.
 The TGT is encrypted using the client's password as the key.